 This doesn’t happen very often but if it were to happen then our therapist will give you a call and we’ll re-attempt the video connection.
 After troubleshooting, if no further video connection can be made we’ll rebook you for another time and you’ll either receive a refund or a credit for your next appointment.

 What if I’m having an emergency?

-We always ask that someone be at home with you when you have a TelePhysio appointment so they can provide assistance as needed.
+We always ask that someone be at home with you when you have an online physiotherapy appointment so they can provide assistance as needed.
 We’ll also have collected your personal information (phone number, address, and emergency contact information) and we’d call the first responders and/or your emergency contact person.

-Our physiotherapists would never ask anyone to do anything that would put them at risk, so an emergency situation during a TelePhysio appointment would be extremely rare.
+Our physiotherapists would never ask anyone to do anything that would put them at risk, so an emergency situation during an online physiotherapy appointment would be extremely rare.

 What happens if I can’t hear my physiotherapist, or my physiotherapist can’t hear me?

 To help prevent your physiotherapist from not hearing you, turn your computer off and on for a good length of time before your appointment begins.

 Make sure your speakers are not on mute or are turned up loud enough to hear.
 Go to the settings of your device and make sure the speakers are turned on.
 As well, when you are in the video conference, there will be a microphone icon at the bottom of the video screen, make sure it is turned “on.”
 After you’ve clicked the link to go to the video conference appointment, your device will likely ask you if you want to “Allow” the microphone and video to be used.
 Click “Allow.”